mmccrechowicz/mmccrechowicz.github.io/content/posts/University_Donations.md

 Who are the most generous donors and how much have they given?

-Based on the distribution chart, we know that two donors in particular have been very generous to the university, donating more than \$400,000 and $200,000 respectively.
+Based on the distribution chart, we know that two donors in particular have been very generous to the university, donating more than \$400,000 and $200,000 respectively in single gifts.

 A larger number of donors have also given amounts between \$20,000 and $100,000.

+But who made the largest cumulative donations in the period 2010-2015?

 ```python